pawrequest/gurupod/src/gurupod/data/smth.md

 You will come away with your brain a smouldering ruin after dealing with so many high level ideas... you have been warned!

 P.S.
 If you make it all the way to the end you'll get to hear Matt DESTROY a so-called philosopher's Low Quality Criticism with REASON and SCIENCE.

-P.P.S.
-The Alternative Title: 'Lineage selection hierarchy heroes 2: Choose your guru!' suppressed by the Distributed Australian Dilettante or DAD.

 ***Show Links:***